asyncapi/website/pages/blog/hacktoberfest-summary-2020.md

  - Promote [AsyncAPI Initiative](https://www.asyncapi.com/) as a place where we work not only on the AsyncAPI specification, but also lots of tools
  - Help members of the broader open-source community make their first contributions in a friendly environment

-My impression is that sometimes the open-source is perceived as a kind of elite gathering.
-This is quite often blocking people from joining because they feel they cannot help but rather waste others' time.
-I was there in the past, I thought the same.
-It's just another variation of damn [impostor syndrome](https://en.wikipedia.org/wiki/Impostor_syndrome).
+My impression is that sometimes the open-source is perceived as a kind of elite gathering. **This is quite often blocking people from joining because they feel they cannot help but rather waste others' time.** I was there in the past, I thought the same.
+It's just another variation of the damn [impostor syndrome](https://en.wikipedia.org/wiki/Impostor_syndrome).
 You can always help, no matter what your experience is.

 Start small.
 Don't start with tasks that can be overwhelming.
 Don't throw yourself into the deep end.